-- How many kilometres of cycling did you log this week?
+- How many kilometres of running, cycling or swimming did you log this week?

 - What was your time on your feet for your running sessions?
 (Coaches call that TOF).

 - What was your average and maximum intensity for each session?